pradeepm91/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a PhD student in Finance at the SC Johnson Graduate School of Management, Cornell University.
-My primary research interest lies infinancial contracting, with a particular focus on applications in financial intermediation and labor markets.
+My primary research interest lies in empirical corporate finance, with a particular focus on the applications financial contracting in financial intermediation and labor markets.
 My research utilizes novel data sets and techniques drawn from varied domains to identify soft-information content in financial contracting.

 I am on the 2021-2022 job market and will be available for interviews at the FMA meetings in Denver in October 2021.